martin-brennan/rain/README.md

 # Rain

-Rain is a ruby api documentation tool inspired by yard and rdoc.
+Rain is a gem to generate beautiful and customizable API documentation, inspired by yard and rdoc.

-The aim of rain is to generate beautiful api documentation from a ruby comment syntax with markdown mixed in.
+The aim of rain is to generate beautiful API documentation from a ruby comment syntax with markdown mixed in.

 The documentation can be inline in .rb files, or separate .md or .txt files for overall architecture documentation.

-Rain also allows a large amount of customization when it comes to templating and appearance of the api documentation. branding and unity of documentation appearance is important and rain offers a simple ebr-based template system.
+Rain also allows a large amount of customization when it comes to templating and appearance of the API documentation. branding and unity of documentation appearance is important and rain offers a simple ebr-based template system.

 Rain is a work-in-progress, at the time of writing document parsing is completed but HTML generation is not started.